 Failure to properly display your permit will result in a citation.
 Purchase and/or possession of a permit does not authorize parking on college facilities unless the permit is correctly displayed on the vehicle.
 The fine for illegal parking without a permit is $40.
 (Effective spring 2010)

 A grace period for student parking permits is allowed for the first week of each semester.
 No citations are issued for vehicles properly parked in marked student spaces during this period.
 Vehicles illegally parked in staff, disabled, no parking, or other restricted areas are subject to citation at all times.
-Grace period for FALL 2017 is through August 20.
-Permit enforcement begins August 21, 2017.
+Grace period for Spring 2019 is through February 3.
+Permit enforcement begins February 4, 2019.